hsg001-95/truvak/README.md

 **Developed By Snoxx Tech**
 *Copyright © 2026 Snoxx Tech.
 All Rights Reserved.*

 Proprietary project.
-All rights reserved by the project owner/team unless explicitly stated otherwise.
+All rights reserved by the project owner unless explicitly stated otherwise.
 Unauthorized copying of this file, via any medium is strictly prohibited.